Maren has taught pre-school through college. She loves the wonder of learning.

 Be Proud of Your Family's Artistic Creations!

-This is a lovely project that can really pull a group together to create some cheer.
+This is a lovely project that can pull a group together to create some cheer.
 It's also a lovely activity to do during lockdowns or extended time in the home.
 I hope you enjoy it as much as I do!

 © 2011 Maren Elizabeth Morgan